scripting/wpIdentity/README.md

 It's used in FeedLand for WordPress identity and it's the complete backend for WordLand.

+In October 2024, I wrote a brief doc about the <a href="https://github.com/scripting/wpIdentity/blob/main/docs/history.md">history of wpIdentity</a>, its purpose, where it came from, how to explore.

 ### It works

 You can try it out <a href="http://scripting.com/code/wpidentity/client/">here</a>.